Construction worker allegedly buries Chiefs flag under Raiders stadium site

 For now, all we know is that Gerod DeCosta Makaha posed with the flag in front of the dirt site near Russell Road and Interstate 15.
 He has yet to confirm that he placed the flag in the ground but the speculation is enough to get Raiders fans riled up.

-41 Action News Anchor Kevin Holmes talked with DeCosta on the phone Friday afternoon.

-When asked if he buried the flag at the site of the future stadium, DeCosta began laughing and said, “no comment.”

 Will a buried flag bring luck to the Chiefs when they eventually travel to Las Vegas for games against their bitter divisional rival?
-Perhaps — but it will definitely be the topic of a lot of trash talking between fans.
+Probably not — but it will be the topic of a lot of trash talking between fans.